-A high speed differential current sense amplifier is located in the Phase IC, as shown in Figure 5.
+This is a high speed differential current sense amplifier, as shown in Figure 5.
 Its gain decreases with increasing temperature and is nominally 34 at 25°C and 29 at 125°C (-1470 ppm/°C).
 This reduction of gain tends to compensate the 3850 ppm/°C increase in inductor DCR.
 Since in most designs the Phase IC junction is hotter than the inductor these two effects tend to cancel such that no additional temperature compensation of the load line is required.

 The current sense amplifier can accept positive differential input up to 100mV and negative up to -20mV before clipping.
 The output of the current sense amplifier is summed with the DAC voltage and sent to the Control IC and other Phases through an on-chip $10K\Omega$ resistor connected to the ISHARE pin.
-The ISHARE pins of all the phases are tied together and the voltage on the share bus represents the average current through all the inductors and is used by the Control IC for voltage positioning and current limit protection.
+The ISHARE pins of all the phases are tied together and the voltage on the share bus represents the average current being delivered to the load and is used by the Control IC for voltage positioning and current limit protection.